zrecore/ZRECore/README.md

 I can be contacted via my blog at http://www.alexventure.com

 This application uses the phpass library (public domain).
-See http://www.openwall.com/phpass/
+See http://www.openwall.com/phpass/ This application uses the jQuery and jQuery UI library + css.
+Copyrights 2010 The jQuery Project and the jQuery UI Team.
+See http://jquery.org/
+I did not include jQuery UI's "Hot Sneaks", "Dot Luv", or "Swanky Purse" themes because they have CSS breakage issues not present in the other themes.

+The Zend Framework, phpass library, jQuery library, jQuery UI library, PayPal API, and other third-party files are copyright their respective owners.
+Any third-party files distributed herein is distributed under the terms of each third-party file license.
+This application uses the phpass library, hence, you are responsible for following encryption/hashing laws in your own country if applicable.

 # Backing up
 Always back up.
 Just copy your ZRECore installation directory somewhere safe every so often (or commit to your own github fork).
 That way, if you ever need to undo a boo-boo, you'll be fine.